Degree Course: Humanities

 (objectives)

 The course aims to provide theoretical and methodological knowledge about the organization of geographical spaces and about geographical paradigms, rethinking the relations between society and environment.
-In particular, the objectives are: • knowledge of geographical core notions • knowledge of geographical terminology • development of critical argumentation and logical organization of geographical discourse • critical reading of geographical essays
+In particular, the objectives are: 1) knowledge and understanding of the fundamentals of the geography 2) applying knowledge and understanding of geographic lexicon 3) communication skills and critical elaboration of the argumentation and the logical organization of the geographical discourse; 4) making judgements and critical reading of a geographical essay.
+5) learning skills

 |